-“But my stomach hurts.”
-She said.
+“But my stomach hurts,” She said.

 “Even if your stomach hurts, you’re not sick.
 You are okay.
 I promise.”

-“How do you know?”
+“How do you know?” she asked.

 “Okay.”
 She succumbed and rolled onto her pillow tucking her hands underneath.

 Meanwhile, my son was out of bed playing in the laundry basket.
-He narrated his own story, “… cut the tree down.”
-He pretended to saw the basket with the Black-n-Decker toy chainsaw, his favorite this week.
-He pressed that saw’s noise button almost as much as he opened the refrigerator.
+I heard him narrating his own story, “… cut the tree down.”
+He pretended to saw a laundry basket with the Black-n-Decker toy chainsaw, his favorite toy this week.
+“John, get back in bed.”
+I scolded.